kiyoon/jupynium.nvim/README.md

   shortsighted = false,
 })

--- You can override highlighting groups.
+-- You can link highlighting groups.
--- The default is different per colour scheme.
--- This is a default when it's unknown. (may not be the best for all colour schemes) vim.cmd [[ hi! link JupyniumCodeCellSeparator Folded hi! link JupyniumMarkdownCellSeparator Pmenu hi! link JupyniumMarkdownCellContent CursorLine hi! link JupyniumMagicCommand Keyword
+-- This is a default when it's unknown. (may not be the best for all colour schemes) -- Tokyonight colour scheme uses Pmenu instead of CursorLine. vim.cmd [[
+" Try with CursorColumn, Pmenu, Folded etc. hi! link JupyniumCodeCellSeparator CursorLine hi! link JupyniumMarkdownCellSeparator CursorLine hi! link JupyniumMarkdownCellContent CursorLine hi! link JupyniumMagicCommand Keyword
 ]]

--- Currently only supports default settings for tokyonight.
--- Submit your favourite settings on other colour schemes, and I can add defaults.
+-- Please share your favourite settings on other colour schemes, so I can add defaults.
 -- Even better, you can submit a PR to that colour scheme to support Jupynium.
 ```